Santiago Imán: Life to 1839

-Social Chaos
+Social chaos

-Imán brought much social chaos during his rebellions with his some Five to Seven Hundred men at first and led violence across the town of Tizimin and surrounding area until many more people become absorbed into the all out drive against the central government.
+Imán brought much social chaos during his rebellions with his some Five to Seven Hundred men at first and led violence across the town of Tizimín and surrounding area until many more people become absorbed into the all out drive against the central government.
 The Church was looked on as the prime target by the peoples, most of whom were Mayans.
 He forced many to sign his Federalist Pronouncement then fortified the city in wait for the central government's retaliation.
-The forces came and were much more of a force to be reckoned with than the churches in Tizimin.
+The forces came and were much more of a force to be reckoned with than the churches in Tizimín.
 Imán was forced to retreat and continued in his attempts to get Mayan's on his side in other places.
 His philosophical approach to succeed using Mayans was the example he received from past men like Antonio Guemez.
 He progressively gained more power until it had spread to the whole peninsula.